luckrnx09/python-guide-for-javascript-engineers/docs/about-the-book.md

 sidebar_label: About the Book
 ---

 Hello, I'm luckrnx09, a frontend engineer who makes a living with React.
-I'm glad to introduce to you my first open-source e-book, "A Guide to Python for JavaScript Engineers".
+I'm glad to introduce to you my first open-source e-book, "Python Guide for JavaScript Engineers".

 The content of this book is completely free and open-source.
 You can find the repository here: https://github.com/luckrnx09/python-guide-for-javascript-engineers